MN Man Charged With Baiting and Killing Bear - NewsBreak

 MN Man Charged With Baiting and Killing Bear

 MORRISON COUNTY -- A Minnesota Man has been charged with baiting and killing a bear.
-Last week, 42-year-old Michael J. Thielen was charged in Morrison County District...wjon.com
+Last week, 42-year-old Michael J. Thielen was charged in Morrison County District...minnesotasnewcountry.com

 MORRISON COUNTY -- A Minnesota Man has been charged with baiting and killing a bear.
-Last week, 42-year-old Michael J. Thielen was charged in Morrison County District...wjon.com
+Last week, 42-year-old Michael J. Thielen was charged in Morrison County District...minnesotasnewcountry.com

 Comments / 0